ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 nsapi_error_t nsapi_ppp_connect(FileHandle *stream, Callback<void(nsapi_error_t)> status_cb=0, const char *uname=0, const char *pwd=0);
 ```

 The application activating the appropriate network stack feature, and ensuring it has PPP enabled via JSON config, determines which network stack is used for PPP modems.
-As of mbed OS 5.5, LWIP provides IPv4 over PPP, but not IPv6.
+As of Mbed OS 5.5, LWIP provides IPv4 over PPP, but not IPv6.
 Nanostack does not provide PPP.

 #### Step-by-step porting process
 ##### Providing onboard modem API

 Only valid when **Case 3** is applicable.

-1. **Update _mbed-os/targets/targets.json_** This file defines all the target platforms that mbed OS supports.
-If mbed OS supports your specific target, an entry for your target is in this file.
+1. **Update `mbed-os/targets/targets.json`** This file defines all the target platforms that Mbed OS supports.
+If Mbed OS supports your specific target, an entry for your target is in this file.
 Define a global macro in your target description that tells the build system that your target has a modem and the data connection type is attached with MCU.

 For example,